jamesHasura/K8-Secret-Refresh/README.md

 ## Description

-This project creates a hasura zero downtime deployment for scenarios when there is a rotating credential that needs to be loaded into hasura as an environment variable on startup.
+This project creates a hasura zero downtime deployment for scenarios when there is a rotating credential that expires after a certain duration and needs to be refreshed & reloaded into hasura as an environment variable.

 ## How to Run?